-Ganeti is a cluster virtual server management software tool built on top of existing virtualization technologies such as Xen or KVM and other Open Source software.
+Ganeti is a cluster virtual server management software tool built on top of existing virtualization technologies such as Xen or KVM and other open source software.
 Ganeti requires pre-installed virtualization software on your servers in order to function.
-Once installed, the tool will take over the management part of the virtual instances (Xen DomU), e.g. disk creation management, operating system installation for these instances (in co-operation with OS-specific install scripts), and startup, shutdown, failover between physical systems.
-It has been designed to facilitate cluster management of virtual servers and to provide fast and simple recovery after physical failures using commodity hardware.
+Once installed, the tool assumes management of the virtual instances (Xen DomU).
+Ganeti controls: Disk creation management Operating system installation for instances (in co-operation with OS-specific install scripts) Startup, shutdown, and failover between physical systems Ganeti is designed to facilitate cluster management of virtual servers and to provide fast and simple recovery after physical failures using commodity hardware.

 Re: [Xen-API] Simple Java API example This program should show all VMs' UUIDs.
 I added the line (xen-api-server (( 0.0.0.0:9363 none ))) to /etc/xen/xend-config.sxp before starting xend.
 Stefan

 Download SDKs » XenServer - Citrix Community XenServer can be programatically managed using the XenAPI or XAPI.
 XAPI is an open source sub-project of the Xen Project.
 XAPI is an XML-RPC based API, providing programmatic access to the extensive set of XenServer management features.
 The XenServer API can be called from a remote system as well as local to the XenServer host.